AGRIS: AGRIS 2.0

-On June 13th, 2023, the FAO team responsible for FAO AGRIS announced the launch of FAO AGRIS 2.0.
+On June 13, 2023, the FAO team responsible for AGRIS announced the launch of AGRIS 2.0.
 This new version introduces significant improvements to both the user interface and the underlying IT architecture, benefiting users and data providers alike.

 User Interface

-FAO AGRIS 2.0 features a more user-friendly search interface, making it easier and more intuitive to search for bibliographic references.
+AGRIS 2.0 features a more user-friendly search interface, making it easier and more intuitive to search for bibliographic references.
 The interface is available in all six official FAO languages and is designed to resemble popular search engines.
 Users can perform searches without immediate recourse to filters, though advanced filters are easily accessible for more refined searches.
-The landing page provides essential information about FAO AGRIS, including answers to key questions about data providers, types of records, and users of the database.
+The landing page provides essential information about AGRIS, including answers to key questions about data providers, types of records, and users of the database.

 Search Results

-The search results page in FAO AGRIS 2.0 offers clearly demarcated filters on the left side, allowing users to narrow results by publication date, language, data provider, country, and AGROVOC search terms.
+The search results page in AGRIS 2.0 offers clearly demarcated filters on the left side, allowing users to narrow results by publication date, language, data provider, country, and AGROVOC search terms.
 Each search result displays information in a clear and comprehensible manner, with multilingual titles and abstracts where applicable.

 IT Architecture

-The new IT architecture behind FAO AGRIS 2.0 offers several benefits for data providers:
+The new IT architecture behind AGRIS 2.0 offers several benefits for data providers: